sheki018/Hospital-management-robot/README.md

 INSTRUCTIONS TO USE:

-Install and open the APK file in your android device.
+1.Install and open the APK file in your android device.

-In the home screen choose your choice of control either manual or voice control.
+2.In the home screen choose your choice of control either manual or voice control.

 Manual control:

-Use the arrow buttons to control the direction of robot’s travel and the stop button to stop the movement of the robot.
+3.Use the arrow buttons to control the direction of robot’s travel and the stop button to stop the movement of the robot.

-Use the slider below to control the speed of the robot.
+4.Use the slider below to control the speed of the robot.

-Press the “Switch to Voice Control” button to switch to the screen where the actions of the robot can be controlled by voice commands.
+5.Press the “Switch to Voice Control” button to switch to the screen where the actions of the robot can be controlled by voice commands.

 Voice control:

-Press the microphone button and allow permissions to use device’s microphone.
+6.Press the microphone button and allow permissions to use device’s microphone.

-Press the “How to use” instruction button to check out all the valid commands to control the actions of the robot.
+7.Press the “How to use” instruction button to check out all the valid commands to control the actions of the robot.

-Speak commands such as “go forward”, “turn right”, turn left” and “go back” to control the robot’s actions.
+8.Speak commands such as “go forward”, “turn right”, turn left” and “go back” to control the robot’s actions.

-Press the “Switch to Manual Control” button to return back to the original screen.
+9.Press the “Switch to Manual Control” button to return back to the original screen.

-Close the app.
+10.Close the app.